 A. Economic Considerations

 The proposed rule includes only one provision that arguably could have an economic impact on parties to black lung claims or others: proposed § 725.310(e), which requires a responsible operator to pay effective awards of benefits while seeking to modify those awards.
 As set forth above in the Section-by-Section Explanation, within one year of an award of benefits or of the last payment of benefits, a liable coal mine operator may request modification of an award (i.e., may seek to have the award converted to a denial) based on a change in conditions or because of a mistake in a determination of fact in the award.
 20 CFR 725.310(a).
 Operators are legally obligated to make benefit payments during such modification proceedings.
 But few do, and the Trust Fund pays monthly benefits in their stead.
-To avoid this result, proposed § 725.310(e) would prohibit a responsible operator from seeking modification until it meets the payment obligations imposed by effective awards in a claim.
+To avoid this result, proposed § 725.310(e) would prohibit a responsible operator from seeking modification until it meets the Start Printed Page 23750payment obligations imposed by effective awards in a claim.
 Because the proposed rule merely enforces operators' existing obligations, it imposes no additional costs and is thus cost neutral.

 Even if the proposed rule were construed to impose a new obligation on operators, the Department believes any additional costs involved would not be burdensome for several reasons.
 First, if an operator's modification request is denied, the operator must reimburse the Trust Fund with interest for all benefits paid to the claimant during the proceeding.
 In such cases, whether the responsible operator starts paying benefits after the award is made initially or does so after the modification process has ended, the operator must pay all benefits owed.
 Second, in those instances where the operator's modification petition is successful, the operator can pursue reimbursement from the claimant for at least some of the benefits paid, including those paid during the modification proceeding itself.
 See 20 CFR 725.310(d).
 The potential economic impact on responsible operators in this instance is the amount that they cannot recoup from the claimant.
 In this regard, when an operator successfully modifies an award, the operator can seek only to recover cash benefits paid to the claimant and not medical benefits paid to hospitals and other health care providers.
 The Department believes, based on its experience in administering the program, that there are very few claims in which an operator is successful on modification.
 Thus, even if recoupment is unavailable, the cost impact would not be large.